Skip to main content

 Ideally, drug development resources are directed toward concepts with promising biology and advantageous pharmacology.
 In practice, too many programs are advanced based on promising biology, only to fail later due to unworkable dosing, weak translatability, or unidentified developability barriers.
 These problems are often only uncovered after substantial investment by the discovery teams.

-In this webinar, Marc Presler and Siak-Leng Choi will overview how integrating mechanistic modeling, literature data, and desired Target Product Profiles were used to improve portfolio decisions before performing substantial experimentation.
+In this webinar, Marc Presler and Choi Siak-Leng will overview how integrating mechanistic modeling, literature data, and desired Target Product Profiles were used to improve portfolio decisions before performing substantial experimentation.

 Real world impacts include: